mobiledeeplinking/mobiledeeplinking.github.io/_posts/2014-02-12-mobiledeeplinking-spec.markdown

 ### Introduction

-Deeplinking is an important tool for mobile app publishers; it allows the seamless transition users from mobile contexts such as web pages, e-mail messages, and ad banners directly into an app, whether it's the app's default view or a particular destination inside the app, such as a specific article or product view, a user's shopping cart, or any other part of an application.
+Deeplinking is an important tool for mobile app publishers; it allows the seamless transition of users from mobile contexts such as web pages, e-mail messages, and ad banners **directly into an app**, whether it's the app's default view or a particular destination inside the app, such as a specific article or product view, a user's shopping cart, or any other part of an application.